Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: LLMs for Token Causality and Causal Judgments

 In defining normality, we attempted to capture both statistical norms (with keywords ``expected,'' ``likely,'' ``probable,'' ``frequent,'' ``unsurprising,'' and their opposites) and prescriptive norms.
 Violation of prescriptive norms can depend on intention, so we use keywords ``nonaccidentally'', ``knowingly,'' ``negligently,'' and ``intentionally.''
 We also ask the model to provide a chain-of-thought ``step-by-step'' rationale for its answer.

 \paragraph{Results.}

-Initial results show accuracy in inferring normality was 66.5\% on text-davinci-003 and 70.2\% on GPT-4-32K, which are comparable to performance on the core benchmark task.
-Table \ref{tab:eg-normality} shows three examples of correct and incorrect answers across answers by text-davinci-003 and GPT-4-32K.
+Initial results show accuracy in inferring normality was 69.2\% on gpt-3.5-turbo and 71.1\% on gpt-4, which are comparable to performance on the core benchmark task.
+Table \ref{tab:eg-normality} shows three examples of correct and incorrect answers across answers by GPT-3.5-turbo and GPT-4.

 Table \ref{tab:eg-normality} demonstrates the capability of LLMs to parse normality but also provides intuition for how the LLMs can get normality wrong.
-While results did improve between versions of GPT3 and GPT4, there were some cases were GPT4 was wrong when GPT3 was right, although its rationale when it was wrong was typically more persuasive.
+While results did improve between versions of gpt-3.5-turbo and gpt-4, there were some cases were gpt-4 was wrong when gpt-3.5-turbo was right, although its rationale when it was wrong was typically more persuasive.